For Winnebago County snowmobile trail open/closed status, please call 920-232-1960 (option 4), or follow us on Facebook.

-Use of the Winnebago County Snowmobile trails is only permitted when public notice has been made by the Winnebago County Parks Department.
-Snowmobilers making use of the trails without authorized opening may be fined or ticketed.
-The Winnebago County trail status is the official device by which notice of the trail closings or openings is delivered.
+Use of the Winnebago County Snowmobile trails is permitted only when public notice has been made by the Winnebago County Parks Department.
+Snowmobilers making use of the trails without authorized opening will be fined.
+The Winnebago County trail status is the official device by which notice of trail closings or openings is delivered.

-The new maps are split into 5 "Zones".
-You will need the new map either in hand or visible on the website when calling in for the open and closed status to see which zones will be open and which will be closed when indicated.
-Most gas stations and resturants along the trails carry the maps, otherwise a copy can be picked up at the Parks office in Oshkosh.
-Please be aware the snowmobile alliance does ask for a $2 donation to help cover the cost of the printing of these maps.
+- The maps are split into eight "Zones".
+You will need the map either in hand or visible on the website when calling in for the open and closed status to see which zones will be open and which will be closed when indicated.
+Most gas stations and restaurants along the trails carry the maps, as well as at the Parks office in Oshkosh.

 Help keep landowners happy by:

-- Staying off the trail until they are open
+- Staying off the trails until they are open

 - Only travel on marked trails

 - If you leave the marked trail, you are trespassing

 There is a 200-mile network of snowmobile trails in Winnebago County with 133.5 miles designated as state-funded trails.
 The remaining 70 miles of trails are club trails, which means local clubs install and maintain these trails through fundraisers and membership dues.

 If you snowmobile on any trail in Wisconsin, chances are the trails were made possible by the local snowmobile club.
 These clubs provide the trails for public use through the volunteer efforts of club members.